Concrete Grinders

 Starting the Grinder:

-1. Check the grinding plate being used are suitable for the material being ground and they are balanced correctly.
+1. Check the grinding plate (or shoes) being used are suitable for the material being ground and they are balanced correctly.

 3. Check that all height adjustment knobs and the folding handle latch are tight and firm.